lancebecker/resizo/README.md

 ## Usage example

-### Parameter style:
+### Parameter style
         ./bin/resizo -o ~/Pictures/photos -d ~/Pictures/photos_cropped -h 450 -w 450

-### YAML config style:
+### YAML config style
         ./bin/resizo -c sample-config.yml

 ## Gotchas
 If using resizo with parameters the paths must be the full path, whereas using a config file to be relative. eg.

         (params) ~/Users/full/path/to/images

         (config) path/to/images

 ## Options
         Usage:
             resizo [options]